18F/before-you-ship/_pages/ato/controls.md

 * [AU-6 Audit Review, Analysis, and Reporting](https://web.nvd.nist.gov/view/800-53/Rev4/control?controlName=AU-6)
 * [SI-4 Information System Monitoring](https://web.nvd.nist.gov/view/800-53/Rev4/control?controlName=SI-4)

-_Note: If you are using 18F's [cloud.gov](https://cloud.gov/) PaaS, the applications will inherit the security controls listed above._
+_Note: If you are using [cloud.gov](https://cloud.gov/) service to host your web application, you will inherit the support of these security controls._

 ### Overall system security